bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 engineering issues like dealing with defects, software quality engineering, and documentation.
-Steve articulates several important principles of software engineering like The General Principle of Software Quality (i.e., improved quality make software development cheaper, more predictable, and lower risk) and its corollaries.
+Steve articulates several important principles of software engineering like The General Principle of Software Quality (i.e., improved quality makes software development cheaper, more predictable, and lower risk) and its corollaries.
 Since reading this book my standards for writing clean, clear, and robust code have gone way up.
 After reading this book, I now look at the design, structuring, and layout of software with the same level of